-See the 2020-2025 Local Action Plan submitted with this report which describes the approach Stanislaus County has used and will continue to use to collaborate amongst organizations and support the integration of services.
-It is expected that the Local Action Plan will be reviewed annually through 2025 and adjusted as needed.
+See the Local Action Plan 2020-2025 submitted with this report which describes the approach Stanislaus County has used and will continue to use to collaborate amongst organizations and support the integration of services.
+It is expected that the Local Action Plan will be reviewed annually through 2025, adjusted as needed, and approved by the Juvenile Justice Coordinating Council annually.